rahulpargi641/Mech-Hunter-s-Blade-Quest/README.md

 ### Introduction

-    A thrilling 3D action game where you step into the role of the Mech Ninja, tasked with hunting down rogue mechs and their formidable bosses This project prioritizes maintaining code quality and ensuring the game's adaptability for future enhancements.
+    A 3D action game where you step into the role of the Mech Ninja, tasked with hunting down rogue mechs and their formidable bosses This project prioritizes maintaining code quality and ensuring the game's adaptability for future enhancements.